 Commonly called a "Green Card", the resident alien card is issued by the DHS to foreign nationals who have been granted permission to reside and work in the U.S. on a permanent basis.
 Green Card holders are also referred to as Lawful Permanent Residents (LPR or PR) and they have an immigrant visa as opposed to a non-immigrant visa.
 If an individual presents a Resident Alien Card as verification of employment eligibility, no other documentation is required.
 Permanent residents do not have I-94 cards.

-Form I-797, Notice of Action is issued as a result of an application or a petition submitted to the USCIS.
+Form I-797, Notice of Action, is issued as a result of an application or a petition submitted to the USCIS.
 Foreign nationals might have Form I-797 as a result of a request to change from one non-immigrant classification to another, or because a petition has been filed on their behalf by an employer or other entity.
-If the application or petition is approved by USCIS, the Service issues Form I-797 to verify its approval of the action.
+If the application or petition is approved by USCIS, a Form I-797 is issued to verify the approval.